|

 evidence exists for a neurophysiologic basis for obsessive-compulsive

-have found increased blood flow and metabolism in the mediofrontal, anterior
+studies have found increased blood flow and metabolism in the

-cingulate, right frontal, or orbitofrontal areas, which implicates a
+mediofrontal, anterior cingulate, right frontal, or orbitofrontal areas, which

-been documented in a large number of quantitative EEG (qEEG) studies and
+abnormalities also have been documented in a large number of quantitative EEG

 OCD seems to be